Spider-Man: No Way Home: Cast

-Parker's aunt.
+Peter's aunt.
 While developing the story, the writers realized that May would play a role similar to Uncle Ben's role in other incarnations of Spider-Man.
-As such, the thematic and often-paraphrasingly-quoted idiom "with great power, there must also come great responsibility" is said by May, since she has been the "moral guide" for Parker in the MCU.
+As such, the thematic and often-paraphrasingly-quoted idiom "with great power, there must also come great responsibility" is said by May, since she has been the "moral guide" for Peter in the MCU.